BDX-town/Akkoma/docs/docs/configuration/mrf.md

 ### MRF policies descriptions

-If MRF policy depends on config, it can be added into MRF tab to adminFE by adding `config_description/0` method, which returns a map with a specific structure.
+If MRF policy depends on config, it can be added into MRF tab to admin-fe by adding `config_description/0` method, which returns a map with a specific structure.
 See existing MRF's like `lib/pleroma/web/activity_pub/mrf/activity_expiration_policy.ex` for examples.
-Note that more complex inputs, like tuples or maps, may need extra changes in the adminFE and just adding it to `config_description/0` may not be enough to get these inputs working from the adminFE.
+Note that more complex inputs, like tuples or maps, may need extra changes in the admin-fe and just adding it to `config_description/0` may not be enough to get these inputs working from the admin-fe.

 Example: